OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

 title: Deploying to Payara
 description: Learn how to deploy to a Payara web server with Octopus Deploy.
 author: shawn.sesna@octopus.com
-visibility: private
+visibility: public
-published: 2022-03-01-1400
+published: 2021-03-31-1400
 metaImage:
 bannerImage:
 tags:
+ - DevOps
- -
+ - Java
 ---

-Unlike the Microsoft world, there is a much larger selection of web servers for Java based applications.
-Octopus Deploy has built-in support for both Tomcat and Wildfly (JBOSS), however, other server technologies are also supported without the need for a specific template.
+Unlike the Microsoft world, there's a much larger selection of web servers for Java based applications.
+Octopus Deploy has built-in support for both Tomcat and Wildfly (JBOSS), however other server technologies are also supported without the need for a specific template.
 In this post, I'll demonstrate how to deploy the Java application, PetClinic, to a [Payara](https://www.payara.fish/) web server.

 ## Infrastructure
-For this post, I set up a MySQL PaaS server in Azure to serve as my database back end and an Ubuntu VM for Payara.
-Provisioning of these resources were automated by using a [Runbook](https://octopus.com/docs/runbooks) so they could easily be spun up and down (see our [Samples instance for details](https://samples.octopus.app/app#/Spaces-642)).
-Though I chose a Linux operating system for running the web server, Payara will also run on Windows.
-Below is the code for the Azure Resource Manager (ARM) template and the Bash automation script for installing the Octopus Tentacle and the Payara server.
+For this post, I set up a MySQL PaaS server in Azure to serve as my database back end, and an Ubuntu VM for Payara.
+Provisioning of these resources was automated by using a [Runbook](https://octopus.com/docs/runbooks), so they could easily be spun up and down (see our [Samples instance for details](https://samples.octopus.app/app#/Spaces-642)).
+I chose a Linux operating system for running the web server, but Payara will also run on Windows.

+Below is the code for the Azure Resource Manager (ARM) template and the Bash automation script for installing the Octopus Tentacle and the Payara server:

 <details>
 	<summary>MySQL PaaS template code</summary>